mimaima/GettingCleaningDataProject/CodeBook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+### How to test
-### assuming that the folder "/UCI HAR Dataset" was downloaded, unzipped, and stored locally.
+* assuming that the folder "/UCI HAR Dataset" was downloaded, unzipped, and stored locally.
+* the file run_analysis.R takes the data from the UCIHAR Dataset and processes it (details below).
+* To run the script , make sure working directory has the file run_analysis.R and the unzipped data folder /UCI HAR Dataset in it.
+Then source the file run_analysis.R locally.

-All the downloaded files were bounded to each other in Rstudio,  <strong> a full data set included 563 columns and 10229 rows</strong>.
+All the raw data files were bounded to each other in Rstudio,  <strong> a full data set included 563 columns and 10229 rows</strong>.

 Fixed some unusual features related to the variable names such as (), -, etc.